BROWN AND MASON LIMITED

 Dispute resolution process

 When an invoice is in dispute it is flagged upon input to the purchase ledger system as a query.
-Reports are run at the end of the month end close and emails are sent to suppliers detailing the nature of the dispute.
+Emails are sent to suppliers detailing the nature of the dispute.
 To resolve the supplier needs to provide the information requested or a credit note.

 Other payment information